Information for Authors

 Policy on refereeing

-All articles and research notes published in Forestry are peer-reviewed by at least two people and, at the discretion of the Editors, may also be subject to independent statistical review.
+All articles and research notes published in Forestry are peer-reviewed by at least two people and, at the discretion of the Editors, may also be subject to independent statistical review (see point 9 below).
 A condition of submission is that the author nominates four people who are qualified to act as referees and who have not previously been involved with the paper in any way.
 Two of the nominated referees must be working in a different country to the first named author.
 Referees are given the option of making comments anonymously but the Editors actively encourage openness in order to ensure logical improvement of manuscripts and to avoid bias and prejudice.
 In recognition of their work, all referees are given the opportunity to have their name published in the last issue of Forestry per year.

 Authors can publish colour figures online free of charge.